 What Is a Recorded Statement After a Car Accident?

-A recorded statement is a formal conversation, usually over the phone, where an insurance adjuster asks you questions about the crash while recording your answers.
-It might sound like a casual chat, but make no mistake: everything you say is on the record and can be used later during your claim or in court.
-These statements are often requested within days of the accident, before you’ve had time to fully understand your injuries or gather all the facts.
-The adjuster may say things like:
+A recorded statement is a formal conversation, usually conducted over the phone, in which an insurance adjuster asks questions about the crash while recording your answers.
+It may sound like a casual conversation, but everything you say becomes part of the record and can be used later during your claim or in court.
+These statements are often requested within days of the accident, before you fully understand your injuries or have gathered all the facts.
+Adjusters may frame questions to clarify who is at fault, sometimes in ways that encourage you to speculate or unintentionally accept partial responsibility.

 • “This is just a routine part of our process.”